wp-plugins/social-locker/readme.txt

 4. Created Lockers

 == Changelog ==

+= 2.1.1 - 19 Mar 2013 =
+FIXED: The bug of oEmbed inside the lockers.

 = 2.1.0 - 14 Mar 2013 =
 FIXED: The bug of East European languages in the locker header.